 - NACHA File Generation

-You or your middleware will be responsible for the following things:
+You or your custom application will be responsible for the following things:

 - Pulling data for all transactions from Secure Payments.